DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher.md

 colour: "yellow"
 layout: "layouts/category"
 title_paragraph: |-
     Choosing or changing a career can be a big decision.
-Find out what it's like to be a teacher in England, including how varied and rewarding teaching can be.
+Find out what life is like as a teacher in England, including how varied and rewarding teaching can be.
 navigation: 5
 navigation_title: Life as a teacher
 navigation_path: "/life-as-a-teacher"